 Within the Surcharge Account, there are several individual funds.
 Revenue and expenses related to general program delivery and administrative activities are reported in the Operating Fund.
-Revenues and expenses related to the Grizzly Bear Conservation Strategy, the Sturgeon Fund, the Quality Waters program, Education Fund (Wild BC), the Conservation Land Management Account (CLMA), and the Public Conservation Assistance Fund (PCAF) are reported in their own individual funds.
+Revenues and expenses related to the Sturgeon Fund, the Quality Waters program, Education Fund (Wild BC), the Conservation Land Management Account (CLMA), and the Public Conservation Assistance Fund (PCAF) are reported in their own individual funds.